-Creative practice keeps us connected to the spontaneous and playful side of life.
-Creative coaching includes encouraging the imagination for such things as visualisation, free writing and helping you reflect on your story.
+Creative practice keeps us connected to the spontaneous and playful side of life, encouraging the imagination for such things as visualisation, free artistry, personal expression, reflection on our story and unfolding with other….

-With Dialogue I witnessed a group consciousness.
-It’s a very creative form of intersubjective communication, with thought and the spoken word as the tools, even tapping directly into live mechanisms of interaction and relational sense-making.
-During one session at uni, with about eight students and lecturers, I had the experience of witnessing what I can only describe as a large bubble of intuitive energy hovering over our circle, enveloping us all at the same time, accompanied by a feeling of congruence and love.
-This was a turning point and I was to incorporate Dialogue into creative self-discovery workshops for refugees and home-schooled children, working with the concept of gallery as learning space, funded by the European government.
-Many times I have experienced a group flow together and I’ve come to know it as koinonia, sohbet or ‘ impersonal fellowship‘ (Bohm).
-My friend and colleague Hanne De Jaegher is an awesome researcher of intersubjectivity and participatory sense-making, you can see Hanne in a recent dialogue with His Holiness, the Dalai Lama here.
-Along with the rest of our team, we have been talking about bringing The Enactive Approach into dialogue and coaching.
+With Dialogue I witnessed a form of collective group consciousness.
+Dialogue is a highly creative form of human intersubjectivity; communication, with thought, senses and the word as tools, tapping directly into the qualities and mechanics of live interaction and relational sense-making.
+During one session at uni, with about eight students and lecturers, I had the experience of witnessing a large bubble of intuitive energy hovering over our circle, enveloping us all at the same time, accompanied by a feeling of congruence and love.
+This was a turning point where I incorporated Dialogue into creative self-discovery workshops for refugees and home-schooled children, working with the concept of gallery as live learning space, funded by the European government.
+Many times I have experienced a group come and flow together in what’s also known as koinonia, sohbet or ‘ impersonal fellowship‘ (Bohm).

-After a further burst of colour, in 2017 I settled into black paint and inks in a return to the foundations of writing and communication.
-Intrigued by a diagnosis of Asperger’s, I began working with Dialogue in the autism community and formed Dialogica.
-Since then I’ve been plunged into the world of dialogue, relationality, communication and the endless potential for growth and healing that true dialogue can bring.
+After a further bursts of colour, I settled into black paint and inks in a return to the foundations of writing and communication.
+Intrigued by a diagnosis of Asperger’s, I began working with Dialogue in the autism community and formed Dialogica… plugged, plunged, lunged…